keithbabinec/Archivial/Doc/Commands/Add-ArchivialLocalSource.md

 ---
-external help file: OzettePowerShell.dll-Help.xml Module Name: OzettePowerShell online version:
+external help file: ArchivialPowerShell.dll-Help.xml Module Name: ArchivialPowerShell online version:
 schema: 2.0.0
 ---

-# Add-OzetteNetworkSource
+# Add-ArchivialLocalSource

 ## SYNOPSIS
-Adds a network (UNC path) folder to the Ozette backup folders list.
+Adds a local folder to the Archivial backup folders list.

 ## SYNTAX

 ```
-Add-OzetteNetworkSource -UncPath <String> -Priority <String> -Revisions <Int32> [-CredentialName <String>]
+Add-ArchivialLocalSource -FolderPath <String> -Priority <String> -Revisions <Int32> [-MatchFilter <String>]
- [-MatchFilter <String>] [<CommonParameters>]
+ [<CommonParameters>]
 ```

 ## DESCRIPTION
-A Network Source is a folder on your network (referenced by UNC Path) that you would like Ozette to backup and automatically monitor for new and updated files.
+A Local Source is a folder on your computer (or a directly attached external drive) that you would like Archivial to backup and automatically monitor for new and updated files.

-Network Sources can be authenticated (require username/password), or unauthenticated (open access).
-If this Network Source requires authenticated access, you must provide the name of an already saved Network Credential (see examples).
-Network sources can use either a DNS or IP Address for the host.

 The priority of the source determines how frequently it will be scanned for changes.
 The automated scanning schedule for Low priority sources is once every 48 hours.